6 Signs of Sexual Repression That Could Be Affecting Your Sex Life

 5. Abstaining from masturbation or condemning it

-Some of us have grown up with the idea that masturbation is bad, can cause blindness, is a sin and it should be avoided.
+Some of us have grown up with the idea that masturbation is bad, can cause blindness, is a sin, and should be avoided.
 However, masturbation is a natural and legitimate way of unraveling what we like and what feels good.

 6. Feelings of shame connected to urges